lluppesms/azdo.cicd.course/Labs/lab1/lab1.md

 ---

-## 1.5 Extend your Pipeline with Runtime Variables
+## Exercise 1.5: Extend your Pipeline with Runtime Variables

 In our next step, we now want to make our pipeline a bit more dynamic and flexible, to achieve this we start working with runtime variables instead of using hardcoded values.